raagakrishna/dots_and_boxes/README.md

 ## Things to note

 The hosted game plays very slowly; a manual reload may be necessary to refresh the page.
+Additionally, you will need a very strong password to register; please ensure your password is strong enough.